Rock-VbCity/QSE/docs/Grunt-QSE-Template-Execution.md

 ## Conclusion

-Grunt-init creates a QlikSense extension for you, with extra features you do not get with the Dev Hub's Extension editor.
+Grunt-init creates a *QlikSense Visualization Extension* for you, with pre-define properties you do not get with the **Dev Hub's Extension editor**.

+Additionally, it also includes a set of **Grunt Tasks** that will assist you distributing your extension.